 Telegram is a messenger app that arrived as a viable alternative to WhatsApp and is focused on user privacy.
-It recently celebrated a 100 million active users.
+It recently celebrated 100 million active users.
 While this is nowhere near the billion users WhatsApp has, Telegram has its own cult following.
 Thanks to its particular focus on privacy.
-If you happen to be one of those privacy concerned people that use Telegram, here are a few Telegram tips and tricks that might come in handy.
+If you happen to be one of those privacy concerned people that use Telegram, here are a few Telegram tips and tricks and hidden features that might come in handy.

 1. Turn off message preview